1. Title – What is the name of the material?

 - “Credit the author, licensor and/or other parties (such as a wiki or journal) in the manner they specify”: If a creator has a note attached to her work that says, “Please attribute Molly Kleinman as the creator of this work,” then attribute Molly Kleinman.
 If there is no note, but there is a copyright notice (see above), attribute the copyright holder named in the copyright notice.
 If there is no note or copyright notice but there is a user name, check the creator’s profile to see if it specifies how to attribute the creator’s work.
 If it doesn’t, attribute the user name.
 If there is no creator or author name of any kind, but there is a website (like wikiHow), attribute the website by name.

 - “The URL for the work if applicable”: Link back to the original source of the work.
 It can be argued that this is the most important part of the attribution notice.
 It can help creators keep track of places where their work appears by seeing what links are driving traffic to their websites.
 It also gives users of your work an easy way to track down the original source.
 If you are reproducing a CC-licensed work in a print format, you might prefer not to include a long and ugly URL, and there might be situations where leaving out a URL is appropriate.
 But in general, the link is the most valuable part of the attribution.

-5 steps are from "How to Attribute a Creative Commons Licensed Work" by WikiHow available under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 Generic License
+6 steps are adapted from "How to Attribute a Creative Commons Licensed Work" by WikiHow available under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Generic License

-Follow these examples to learn how to attribute various works:
+Follow these examples to learn how to (best) attribute various works:

 - Webpage/Blog - Title (with link to original work), author (or username) (with link to author's website, channel, photostream, or otherwise), and license (with link).